Index01/RoomBot/README.md

 * `sp_ticket_id` The Secret Party ticket ID.
 * `primary` The full name of the primary resident in the room.
 * `secondary` The full name of a secondary person in the room.
+* `placed_by_roombot` Indicates that this is a room which can be placed by roombot.
+Implies not a placed room.
 * `guest` A mapping to a guest record.